Friday, 31 July 2015

 We looked forward to finding out about the history of the Black Hills when we planned our holiday, and I feel that I have learned a lot about how the past is so closely entwined with the present in South Dakota, Montana and Wyoming.

-We still had a bit of driving to do today to reach our last destination of the holiday - four days of chill out time at Steamboat Springs.
+We still had a bit of driving to do today to reach our last destination of the holiday - four days of chill out time at the little town of Steamboat Springs.
 First of all we had a Skype call all the way from China from Ally and Cat, who are having a great time in Shanghai.
-Ally said that Wyoming is actually nearer to Shanghai than Scotland is!
+Ally pointed out that Wyoming is actually nearer to Shanghai than Scotland is!
 We have also heard from Jamie who kindly took Ally to the airport for his holiday and also took the kitties to the cattery for the last week of our holiday because with Ally now in China they would have been home alone.

 On Sunday we had a quiet day around Lake Village, exploring the woodland paths and walking along the shore of the lake.
-The scenic boat tours of the lake are not running this summer due to some sort of technical dispute between the lake authorities and the company that operates the boats, so David and I decided to hire a wee speedboat instead.
+Unusually, James wasn't feeling well so he went for a nap in the afternoon.
+The scenic boat tours of the lake are not running this summer due to some sort of technical dispute between the lake authorities and the company that operates the boats, so Davie and I decided to hire a wee speedboat instead.
 We were shown the controls and warned sternly not to damage the propeller on the many rocks that lurk under the water near the shore.
 We chugged off sedately out of the harbour and then opened up the throttle when we moved out into the bay, it was great fun bouncing along the tiny waves.
 However when we rounded the island into more open water the waves were distinctly larger and the wind rose alarmingly.
 I must admit to getting quite perturbed as we were tossed around, slapping back down on the water between waves.
-My hero, David, was not at all worried and took the wheel, in fact he was laughing wildly, enjoying the "thrill" as he steered us back to calmer waters.
+My hero, Davie, was not at all worried and took the wheel, in fact he was laughing wildly, enjoying the "thrill" as he steered us back to calmer waters.
 We got some lovely views of the Lake Hotel from the water as well as seeing some fumaroles along the shore - Lake Yellowstone is within the caldera that comprises much of the national park.

 We sat in the hotel lounge later having a drink before dinner and again listening to the resident string quartet.
 I really enjoyed their mix of light classical and popular music; as well as Strauss and Mozart they played tunes like Disney's Under the Sea, Bohemian Rhapsody and even Game of Thrones, which were beautifully arranged and all sounded great.
 At about 9.30 p.m. the American flag was lowered on its flagpole just outside the window. and everyone stood and sang as the string quartet played The Star Spangled Banner, then applauded enthusiastically - another example of the patriotism that we have observed here.